 There is nothing more important to us than the safety of our customers, which is why Ford is issuing a safety recall on some 2021, 2022 and 2023 Bronco Sport and 2020, 2021 and 2022 Escape models.
 There is a chance the fuel injector can crack, which may lead to an underhood fire.
 If you own or lease a Bronco Sport or Escape from these model years, you can check your recall status by entering your Vehicle Identification Number (VIN) here.

-The updated software and parts needed to complete this service will be available in late February or March 2023.
+The updated software and parts needed to complete this service are now available.
 You’ll be notified when it’s time to schedule this service at a Ford Dealership, or you may be able to have your vehicle picked up, repaired and returned.
 All recall services are complimentary.
 As soon as you’re notified, you can book your appointment online, in your FordPass® App or contact your local Ford Dealer.

 A strong smell of gasoline can be a sign that your SUV may have a cracked fuel injector.
 If you smell gas or smoke, or see smoke, park your SUV in a safe location and contact your Ford Dealer to have your vehicle inspected.

 Please know that we are working diligently and appreciate your patience.
 For questions or concerns about the 2021—2023 Bronco Sport and 2020—2022 Escape SUV safety recall 22S73, please call 1-866-436-7332.
 A Ford Recall team member will be happy to assist you.

 Frequently Asked Questions

 What is the issue tied to this recall?